saxinte/visual-responsive-testing/README.md

-# Visual Responsive Testing using Galen
+# Visual Responsive Testing Study using Galen

-This repo contains two simple HTML templates with the same layout.
+This repo contains two simple HTML templates with the same layout (app/html/).
 It's responsive ready.
 The first layout is intentionally broken and the second layout works has expected.
 The goal is to run automated tests on these pages and have a final report.
 All documentation about Galen can be found on http://galenframework.com

+This test is just a study, you can find all the Tests Specifications here: galen-test/specs and galen-test/tests

 ## Testing environnement setup
 First, make sure you have [Node.js], [Grunt] and [Galen] installed globally.